 - Ready In : 0m

 Feel like having some warm satisfying soup?
 Try my tortilla soup recipe.
 When the weather gets cold nothing beats a good bowl of chicken soup.

-This soup is full of flavor due to the golden brown onion and fresh garlic sauteed in olive oil and the home cooked tortilla chips.
+This soup is full of flavor due to the onion and fresh garlic sautéed in olive oil and the home cooked tortilla chips.

 If you are looking for some zip or heat, add more Chipotle Salsa.
 You’re in complete control here.
 Add as much or little as you desire.
 I usually add a little at a time to get just the right amount.
 Just keep tasting it as you go.

 Want to make this soup creamy?
 Add a small dollop of sour cream when you serve it up in bowls.
 It will melt in and give your soup a rich taste.

 Give this recipe a try the next time you’re looking for a nice hearty soup to warm you up and satisfy your taste buds.
 You will enjoy it.

 - 1 12 ounce can of tomatoes